Crawford School of Public Policy

-Crawford School of Public Policy is a research-intensive policy school within the ANU College of Asia and the Pacific at The Australian National University which focuses on Australia and the Asia-Pacific region.
-The school was named after Sir John Crawford, and its current director is Professor Helen Sullivan.
+Crawford School of Public Policy is a research-intensive policy school within the ANU College of Law, Governance and Policy at The Australian National University which focuses on Australia and the Asia-Pacific region.
+The school was named after Sir John Crawford, and its current director is Professor Janine O'Flynn.

 The Crawford School has disciplinary and interdisciplinary expertise in public policy, economics, political science, national security, aid, development, and environmental management.

 The JG Crawford Building

-In December 2009, the school moved to a new mini-campus overlooking Lake Burley Griffin.
+In December 2009, the school moved to a new mini-campus overlooking Lake Burley Griffin in Canberra.
 The new school building is located on Acton Peninsula adjacent to Old Canberra House and the WEH Stanner building.

-The new building designed by Tanner Architects links the two existing buildings to provide consolidated accommodation for staff and students of the school, surrounding a courtyard forming a mini-campus.
+The new building was designed by Tanner Architects.
+It links the two existing buildings, providing consolidated accommodation for staff and students of the school.
+There is a surrounding courtyard which forms a mini-campus.
 A new extension to the Crawford School, the GJ Yeend Wing Building, was opened by Australian Prime Minister Julia Gillard on 23 January 2013.